 a.
-My Size, Inc. is developing unique measurement technologies based on algorithms with applications in a variety of areas, from the apparel e-commerce market, to the courier services market and to the Do It Yourself ("DIY") smartphone and tablet apps market.
+My Size, Inc. is developing unique measurement technologies based on algorithms with applications focused on the apparel e-commerce market.
 The technology is driven by proprietary algorithms, which are able to calculate and record measurements in a variety of novel ways.

-Following the acquisition of Naiz Fit Bespoke Technologies, S.L ("Naiz") in October 2022 (see note 16), the Company expanded its offering outreach and customer base.
+Following the acquisition of Naiz Fit Bespoke Technologies, S.L ("Naiz") in October 2022, the Company expanded its offering outreach and customer base.

-Following the acquisition of Orgad International Marketing Ltd. ("Orgad") in February 2022 (see note 16), the Company also operates an omnichannel e-commerce platform.
+Following the acquisition of Orgad International Marketing Ltd. ("Orgad") in February 2022, the Company also operates an omnichannel e-commerce platform.

-The Company has six subsidiaries, My Size Israel 2014 Ltd ("My Size Israel"), Topspin Medical (Israel) Ltd., Orgad and Rotrade Ltd all of which are incorporated in Israel, My Size LLC which was incorporated in the Russian Federation and Naiz Bespoke Technologies, S.L., a limited liability company incorporated under the laws of Spain (see note 16).
+The Company has six subsidiaries, My Size Israel 2014 Ltd ("My Size Israel"), Topspin Medical (Israel) Ltd., Orgad and Rotrade Ltd all of which are incorporated in Israel, My Size LLC which was incorporated in the Russian Federation and Naiz Bespoke Technologies, S.L., a limited liability company incorporated under the laws of Spain.
 References to the Company include the subsidiaries unless the context indicates otherwise.